dochner/ochner.com.br/pages/index.md

 </h2>

-If you wanna get in touch, talk to me about a project collaboration or just say hi, fill up the awesome form or contact me via:
+If you wanna get in touch, talk to me about a project collaboration or just say hi:

 [<span i-mdi-linkedin /> in/douglasochner](https://linkedin.in/douglasochner)